Aliases for HTR2A Gene

 GeneCards Summary for HTR2A Gene

 HTR2A (5-Hydroxytryptamine Receptor 2A) is a Protein Coding gene.
-Diseases associated with HTR2A include Major Depressive Disorder And Accelerated Response To Antidepressant Drug Treatment and Anorexia Nervosa 1.
-Among its related pathways are Signaling in Gap Junctions and Serotonergic synapse.
+Diseases associated with HTR2A include Schizophrenia and Major Depressive Disorder And Accelerated Response To Antidepressant Drug Treatment.
+Among its related pathways are Calcium signaling pathway and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
 An important paralog of this gene is HTR2C.

 UniProtKB/Swiss-Prot for HTR2A Gene